 - Kealakekua Bay (a.k.a.
 Captain Cook, 17 miles / 34 minutes south of Kona)

-- Honaunau Bay (a.k.a Two Step, 21 miles / 43 minutes south of Kona)
+- Hōnaunau Bay (a.k.a Two Step, 21 miles / 43 minutes south of Kona)

+For gear rentals, entry-level tips, and a longer list of snorkeling locations across the island, see our Big Island snorkeling guide.
+This page covers logistics and what to expect at each of the three spots.
 You can find more places to snorkel in our list of 14 snorkeling spots close to Kona or, if you are (also) going to our other islands, in our guides to snorkeling on Oʻahu, snorkeling on Maui, and Kauaʻi snorkeling spots.

-Kahaluʻu Beach Park, Kailua Kona
+Kahaluʻu Beach Park, Kailua-Kona

 Kahaluʻu beach park is located off of Aliʻi Drive, about 4.5 miles south of downtown Kailua-Kona.
-There are restrooms, showers, picnic tables, and two large pavilions present, and this i one of the few beaches with a lifeguard on duty.
+There are restrooms, showers, picnic tables, and two large pavilions present, and this is one of the few beaches with a lifeguard on duty.

 The parking lot fills up quickly so the earlier you go the better.